2018 GMC Yukon XL Pros vs Cons

 Forward and side visibility on the 2018 GMC Yukon XL are surprisingly superb.
 The roof pillars up front are nice and slender, and the rear pillars aren't terribly bulky, either.
 A standard rearview camera and parking sensors help out while trying to back the Yukon XL into a tight parking spot.

-Reasons Not to Buy a 2018 GMC Yukon XL – The Cons
+Reasons You May Not Like the 2018 GMC Yukon XL – The Cons

 1. The Size